Yes there are more than Gin and Tonic cocktails that are fabulous with Gin! Try this Blackberry Bramble Cocktail; it’s a year round favorite.

 I will whine just as loudly and fight tooth and nail to hang on to summer for as long as I can.
 Our Spring starts late with snow potential until the middle of May so we lose a month of warmer weather the rest of the country gets…do not be trying to take this last hurrah of summer from me too!

-So I offer to you this thoroughly summer cocktail made with one of my favorite fruits of the season.
+So I offer to you this beautiful summer cocktail made (although we love it in winter too; it’s beautiful at Christmastime) with one of my favorite fruits of the season.
 The Bramble cocktail is a gin-based drink that was invented by famed bartender Dick Bradsell at Fred’s Club in London’s Soho district in the 1980’s; it was reminiscent of the blackberries he used to get as a child on the Isle of Wight.

-It has apparently disappeared from the radar of many bartenders and home cocktail aficionados alike which is a shame because it’s a fabulous drink when blackberries are in season.
+It has apparently disappeared from the radar of many bartenders and home cocktail aficionados alike which is a shame because it’s a fabulous drink when blackberries are in season and even in the foothills of the Rocky Mountains, we get them imported year round.

 I was lucky to have a bottle of Brockmans Gin on hand.
 From England, Brockmans Gin is made from 100% English grain, quadruple distilled and flavored with 10 botanicals and is unique from the more common London Dry Gin.
 It uses Bulgarian coriander, blueberries and blackberries to create an aromatic smooth taste that can be consumed neat or over ice if that’s your preference.